 “What Does That Say?!?”
-My Life with Dysgraphia and ADHD
+My Life with ADHD and Bad Handwriting

 My handwriting sucks.
 I know it.
 My friends know it.
 Now you know it.